Nursing encompasses autonomous and collaborative care of individuals of all ages, families, groups and communities

 Read More

 There is a strict need for specific safety measuring tools to make the lives of older people easier just after their discharge from the hospital.
-In this regard, a research report has been projected using the tailored education programme in hospitals.
+In this regard, a research report has been projected using the tailored education program in hospitals.
 The study comprises the various training tools that engage these older people to get trained and to save themselves from falling.
+A Pilot research design has been used to

 Read More